landingbj/lagi/docs/annex_en.md

 **5. Integrate into Your Project**

-In your project, create a Dockerfile to specify how to build a container with the Lag[i] (联基) image.
+In your project, create a Dockerfile to specify how to build a container with the LinkMind(联智) image.

 ```dockerfile
 FROM lagi-image